The Importance of Pest Control in the Food Industry

 Common Pests in the Food Industry

 - Birds – They can cause a great amount of physical damage by blocking guttering systems with their nests and feathers as well as dislodging roof tiles, especially the larger birds.
 Bird droppings, nesting materials and feathers can contaminate food products, surfaces, preparation areas and equipment.
-Apart from emitting bad odor and being unsightly, bird droppings are poisonous.
-They can transmit harmful pathogens including bacteria, viruses, protozoa and fungi.
+Apart from emitting a bad odor and being unsightly, bird droppings are poisonous.
+They can transmit harmful pathogens including bacteria, viruses, protozoa and fungi so make sure to consider bird control services.
 Some of the common disease-causing microorganisms include Salmonella, Campylobacter and E. coli.
 Besides, their roosting and nesting sites also encourage infestations of arthropods such as fleas, bird mites and even some species of beetle.

 Why Pest Control Is Crucial for the Food Industry?